All Books

 by Kristin Hannah

-Two sisters in occupied France choose different paths of resistance and survival.
+Two sisters in Nazi-occupied France choose different paths to survival and resistance.

 Key Takeaways

-• War forces ordinary people to make impossible choices in order to survive.
+• War forces ordinary people to make impossible moral choices.

 Who Should Read